sijad/gitignore/README.md

 # gitignore

-gitignore create .gitignore from downloaded templates from gitignore.io
+Create .gitignore files from a [gitignore.io] template.

 ## Install